 Don't forget the coffee!
 Every good adventure starts with coffee, and you can support local coffee shops all over town.
 Visit Mocha Lounge in both North and Southwest Fort Wayne.
 If you are downtown, stop into Fortezza, Conjure Coffee (on Columbia Ave and in Botanical Conservatory), Utopian Coffee on The Landing, and much more.

 Spend the day experiencing downtown Fort Wayne like a local.
 Whether it’s summer or winter, step inside and take in the current exhibit at the Botanical Conservatory.
 Shop the endless clothes, home goods, and antiques Fort Wayne's downtown boutiques have to offer.

 Take yourself on a self-guided tour of the beautiful murals that line the walls and alleyways in Fort Wayne.
 They are perfect for photos and memories that will last a lifetime.
 Another perfect place to capture a photo of the city skyline is along the Tree Canopy Trail at Promenade Park.
-While at the park, try the brews at Trubble Riverside Cafe & Tap while listening to live music.
+While at the park, grab a snowcone at Teds Snack and Bar while listening to live music.

 During a typical summer, a Fort Wayne Tincaps baseball game in the heart of downtown is a can't-miss experience — and tickets start at just $6.
 Parkview Field is walking distance from top attractions and has accessible parking for your convenience.
 Plus, if you're over 21, I highly recommend enjoying a game on Thirsty Thursday.

 And of course, support the many local college sports teams that call Fort Wayne home!

 There's so much fun for young adults in Fort Wayne!
 Bring your friends and take in all our city has to offer.